brenton-leighton/ros_docker/README.md

 - Run as the current user
 - Set environment variables from the host
-- Mount a host directory as the home directory in the container, to allow for persistent bash history, configuration files, etc.
+- Mount a host directory (located in the project directories) as the home directory in the container, to allow for persistent bash history, configuration files, etc.
 - Source ROS setup scripts from common locations (and for bash too)
 - Set up colcon command completion (for ROS 2)